Jericho2Code/New-York-Times-Custom-Android-Client/README.md

 # New-York-Times-Custom-Android-Client
 Simple "The New York Times" api client written in Kotlin.

+The project is under construction.
+A little later, the documentation will be added

 The application is designed to demonstrate a different approach to navigating in the application relative to that used in the official client.

 The application uses the following libraries and frameworks: